The answer to this question is “Yes”.

 - each member being invoiced directly by and paying directly to the trainer and other third-party service providers their respective proportions of operating expenses;

 is not significant in determining the nature of the contributions or the scheme.
-Regardless, the members contributions are either “pooled” [in the case of a partnership or unit trust-based arrangement], or “used in a common enterprise” [in the case of a co-ownership arrangement], to produce “financial benefits” [distributions of income (prize money), if any], or “benefits consisting of rights or interests in property” [the right to participate in the activity of racing the horse (as a whole), owned or leased by, the members, and to receive distributions of income].
+Regardless, the members contributions are either pooled for use as the property of the scheme, or not pooled but used in a common enterprise that constitues the scheme, to produce “financial benefits” [distributions of income (prize money), if any], or “benefits consisting of rights or interests in property” [the right to participate in the activity of racing the horse “as a whole” that is owned or leased by the members and to receive distributions of income].